Coping with chronic GvHD

 Chronic GvHD can be very difficult to cope with, especially when you have been through such a lot of treatment.
 You might have been free of symptoms before your transplant.
 So dealing with long term, uncomfortable symptoms after your transplant can be hard to accept.

+You may feel very low (depressed) and anxious.
 You might need support during this time.
 Counselling can help some people.
 Or you may prefer to talk to friends and family, or other people who have similar problems.

 Physical problems of GvHD